David Vaudreuil

-David Vaudreuil (born December 21, 1966) is an American former professional soccer player whose career spanned fifteen teams in over six leagues including seven seasons in Major League Soccer.
-He is the former head coach of Tulsa Roughnecks FC.
-Vaudreuil was terminated halfway through the Tulsa Roughnecks FC 2018 season.
+David Vaudreuil (born December 21, 1966) is an American former professional soccer player whose career spanned fifteen teams in over six leagues including seven seasons in Major League Soccer, winning two MLS Cups with DC United and a Mexican Pro Indoor championship with Puebla FC.
+He is the former head coach of the Atlanta Silverbacks and the Tulsa Roughnecks, and was an assistant coach with the New England Revolution.
+Vaudreuil is the owner and Head Coach of the UPSL Conquistadores in Lakewood Ranch, Florida.